Skip to Main Content

 Lots of your lists may be found in your Moodle course.
 A lot of them will look similar to the offer holders lists that you may have been sent.
 Search for 'offer-holders' in the Reading Lists Online site to find your subject list.

-You will learn what is expected of you in terms of reading.
+Reading lists will vary in length.
 Some lists are so long that you could not possibly tackle every text on them, while others are indicative and you are encouraged to seek out further reading.
 If you are unsure what reading to prioritise, always ask your lecturer or supervisor.
 Much of your reading will be guided by the work you have to do for supervisions and the questions you have to answer.

 Watch the films below to see how differently these two students approach their reading lists.